53rd Electronic Warfare Group

-Established in 1941, the unit traces its lineage and heritage the 68th Strategic Reconnaissance Group; the 68th Air Refueling Group; the 68th Bombardment Wing, Heavy, and the 68th Electronic Combat Group.
+Tracing its history to the 1941 activation of the 68th Observation Group, the unit traces its lineage and heritage to the 68th Strategic Reconnaissance Group; the 68th Air Refueling Group; the 68th Bombardment Wing, Heavy, and the 68th Electronic Combat Group.

 History

 World War II

-The group was first established as the 68th Observation Group in 1941 at Brownwood Army Air Field, Texas, on 1 September 1941.
+The 68th Observation Group was established at Brownwood Army Air Field, Texas, on 1 September 1941.
 Its primary mission was observation aircraft training and antisubmarine patrols.
 The group moved to several different U.S. locations in preparation for overseas deployment in 1942.

 It moved to the Mediterranean Theater of Operations (MTO), October–November 1942, and became part of Twelfth Air Force.
 Shortly after the group began operations most of its squadrons were detached for separate duty in order to carry out diverse activities over a wide area.
 Operating from bases in North Africa until November 1943, the group, or elements of the group, engaged in patrolling the Mediterranean; strafing trucks, tanks, gun positions, and supply dumps to support ground troops in Tunisia; training fighter pilots and replacement crews; and flying photographic and visual reconnaissance missions in Tunisia, Sicily, and Italy to provide information needed to adjust artillery fire.